 In response to the COVID-19 crisis, the Canadian and US Governments have unveiled multiple stimulus measures for which the Company qualifies or believes it qualifies.
-In the US, Skyline has qualified for and received loans under the Paycheque Protection Program ("PPP").
-US\$6.7 million (\$9.3 million) was received during the second quarter of 2020.
+In the US, Skyline has qualified for and received loans under the PPP.
+US\$6.7 million (\$9.3 million) was received during the Q2 2020, and a further US\$5.5 million (\$7.0 million) was received during Q1 2021, and US\$2.0 million (\$2.5 million) was received on May 5, 2021.
 As part of this program, the portion of any of these loans spent on payroll, utilities, interest and other specified costs may be forgiven by the US Government under certain circumstances.
-For the year ended December 31, 2020, the Company recorded an offset to operating expenses from hotels and resorts in the amount of \$8,921, to account for this government assistance on the basis that it will be forgiven.
-The Company is not yet in a position to determine the exact amount of eventual forgiveness; however, any unforgiven portion will be repayable over 5 years, with interest payable based on an annual rate of 1% based on current legislation.
-In addition, the Company believes that it qualifies for the Employee Retention Credit ("ERC"), which was enacted as part of the US Government's stimulus measures.
-The Company has recorded a reduction in operating expenses from hotels and resorts in the amount of \$605 related to this credit.
-As of the date of this report, the Company has received an additional US\$1.5 million in funding under the PPP.
+Any unforgiven portion will be repayable over 5 years, with interest payable based on an annual rate of 1% based on current legislation.
+During the three months ended March 31, 2021, the Company recorded an offset to hotel operating expenses in the amount of \$777 related to the PPP.
+In addition, the

+Company believes that it qualifies for the Employee Retention Credit ("ERC"), which was enacted as part of the US Government's stimulus measures.
+During the three months ended March 31, 2021, the Company did not recognize any benefits related to the ERC.

-In Canada, the Company has applied for and received the Canada Employment Wage Subsidy, which covers up to 75% of the first CAD \$58.7 thousand normally paid to eligible employees, representing a benefit of up to CAD \$847 per week, per eligible employee, between March 15, 2020 and at least June 30, 2021.
-For the year ended December 31, 2020, the Company recorded an offset to operating expenses from hotels and resorts in the amount of \$5,103, and to administrative and general expenses of \$760.
+In Canada, the Company has applied for and received the CEWS, which covers up to 75% of the first CAD \$58.7 thousand normally paid to eligible employees, representing a benefit of up to CAD \$847 per week, per eligible employee, between March 15, 2020 and at least June 30, 2021, as well as the Canada Emergency Rent Subsidy ("CERS"), which covers certain rental and building operating expenses.
+For the three months ended March 31, 2021, the Company recorded an offset to operating expenses from hotels and resorts in the amount of \$2,343, and to administrative and general expenses of \$268 (three months ended March 31, 2020: \$194 and \$38, respectively) related to CEWS and CERS.